Warm-Up and Icebreaker Games to play remotely with an Online Whiteboard

 7 ice breaker games for an online whiteboard

 Guess where I come from

 This game is about finding out where all the participants come from.
 To prepare add a map to the whiteboard.
-Now everybody needs to take a picture of himself or upload a photo.
+Now everybody should take a picture of himself or upload a photo.

-Now people need to guess from which country, region or city people are coming from.
-As soon as you found out from where a persons from draw on the whiteboard a line to the destination or move the picture of this person onto the map.
+Afterwards people should guess from which country, region or city people are coming from.
+As soon as you found out from where a persons is from, draw on the whiteboard a line to the destination or move the picture of this person onto the map.

 Below you see an idea of how we used the "Guess where I come from" ice breaker exercise in our last meeting with Collaboard.

 The Ice breaker game is useful for bigger companies and workshops, where the people meet the first time.